ogri-la/strongbox/README.md

 Some addons match cleanly to those online but others require you to manually search and re-install them before that match can be made.

-Some addons come bundled with other addons and **do not appear** in the online list.
+Some addons come bundled with other addons that *do not appear* in the online list.
 You will need to re-install the 'parent' addon that bundles those addons.

 First time usage: